syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 Palettes can be annotated with its header texts and you can change the height of palette header by using `HeaderHeight` property of symbol palette.

-Also, you can embed any Html element into a palette header by defining the ScriptTemplate id to palette's templateId property.
+Also, you can embed any HTML element into a palette header by defining the ScriptTemplate id to palette's templateId property.
 Following code example illustrates how to customize palette headers.

 {% highlight html %}